 If you’re looking to alleviate bloating, then bananas may be your solution.
 In addition to their digestive enzymes, they have a lot of fiber and prebiotics.

-In a study looking at bifidogenic effects of a banana on diet in women, there was a small increase in the bifidobacteria, but nothing significant.
+In a study looking at the bifidogenic effects of a banana when dieting, there was a small increase in the bifidobacteria, but nothing significant.
 What was interesting is that there were reports of less bloating from the participants.